unionai/unionai-docs/source/first-project/setting-up-the-local-environment.md

-# Setting up the local environment
+# Setting up your local environment

 Here we will set up your local Python environment and install the required dependencies.